Treating Chronic Pain

 Chronic pain is one of the most common reasons that people seek acupuncture and other traditional Chinese medicine (TCM) modalities.
 Whether your neck hurts from looking at a computer all day or you have an old injury that never stopped hurting, you’re not alone.

-Did you know that, according to one study, approximately 25.3 million US adults (over 11%) have chronic pain, or pain that persisted daily for the at least three months?
+According to one study, approximately 25.3 million US adults (over 11%) have chronic pain, or pain that persisted daily for the at least three months.